quandc/rapi/README.md

 `curl -H "Content-Type: application/json" -d '{"user":{"email":"abc123@example.com","password":"12345678"}}' -X POST http://localhost:3000/api/v1/auth/sign_in'

 then, save token & client_id into note and use with api.

+Update:
+if you don't want to use through console with curl, you can test it with [rapi-doc](https://github.com/quandc/rapi-doc)

+### Deploy
+- Unicorn...
+- Capistrano...

+### Docker
+install docker-compose and use `docker-compose up` to start server or run bash file.